To proclaim the Kingdom of God through the liberating and reconciling Word of God.

 In January 2013 Rev. Tweed was appointed the 33rd Pastor of St. Paul.
 Under his superb, energetic leadership, the congregation has grown.
 Continuing with his vision of the church’s role in the community, St. Paul in partnership with the BIU, and the PLP established a weekly Feeding Programme which services over 15,000 people a year.
 Rev. Tweed is also one of the principal founders of the People’s Campaign for Equality, Jobs and Justice, which is an advocacy group that has led the island on Social Justice and Human Rights Issues.

 Under the direction of the Minister of Music Raymond George, St. Paul A.M.E. hosts some of Bermuda's finest musicians who minister through their instruments.
-The music of St. Paul covers all genres of music from classical to gospel to contemporary christian and more.
+The music of St. Paul covers all genres of music from classical to gospel to contemporary christian and so much more.

 Mrs. Shari Wolfe - Secretary